LE Machines - Case StudiesLine Equipment Customer Case Studies

 Below we highlight some specific cases studies and testimonials from our customers across VFFS, HFFS and Bespoke machine usage.

-Talking to Engineering Manager Lee Henshaw at Delicious Alchemy about their LE360 PDQ
+Talking to Engineering Manager Leigh Henshaw at Delicious Alchemy about their LE360 PDQ

 The LE360 PDQ is the latest machine to developed by Line Equipment specially to meet our customers demand.